PlayResonance/whitepaper/tokenomics/cnfts/README.md

 ---

+## Contributor Tokens (FUNDR)

+Contributor Tokens are the initial tokens available for minting in the Resonance Gaming Ecosystem.
+With a capped supply of 100 tokens and a price of $1000 per token (payable in SOL), FUNDR tokens reward contributors with 1% of the ResonanceDAO Treasury emissions.
+As active participants in governance, Contributors also receive RESON token airdrops to encourage their continued involvement in shaping the project's future.
+FUNDR tokens represent a unique opportunity for early contributors to become valued stakeholders in Resonance's success.

 ## Play Resonance Token (PRT)

 PRT is your passport to the Resonance Game, granting access, tracking progress, and enhancing gameplay.